 For example: one group made a ‘travel air gauge’ inspired by the mechanics of a see-saw: it encouraged visitors to reflect on the environmental impact of their transport choices then act differently the next time they travelled to rebalance the scale.

 KWMC also worked with digital artists and technologists to create visualisations of the air quality data.
 The visualisations were printed onto postcards and distributed around east Bristol.
 The data is also viewable via an open source platform.

-Alice* attended one of the data workshops and observed that “it’s not always about the data – sometimes it’s about being more aware.”
-The pilot prompted her to make a major lifestyle change and ‘get rid’ of her car.
+One person who attended a data workshop observed that “it’s not always about the data – sometimes it’s about being more aware.”
+The pilot prompted them to make a major lifestyle change and get rid of their car.

-Sioban* tested a ladybird sensor and commented that ‘gathering data from the general public’ can ‘definitely be used to improve the quality of life in the urban environment’.
-She said: “As an architect, I can then use that information when I’m designing spaces and actively respond.”
+Another attendee tested a ladybird sensor and commented that gathering data from the general public can “definitely be used to improve the quality of life in the urban environment”.
+They said: “As an architect, I can then use that information when I’m designing spaces and actively respond.”